IntersectMBO/plutus/marlowe-dashboard-client/src/Marlowe/README.md

 1. A Marlowe contract (a program that conforms to the schema defined in Marlowe.Semantics).
 2. An instance of a Marlowe contract installed on the blockchain.
 These can be identified by their `MarloweParams`.
 3. A Plutus contract.
-Marlowe Run uses three Plutus contracts to operated (see below).
+Marlowe Run uses three Plutus contracts to operate (see below).
 4. An instance of a Plutus contract running in the PAB.
 These are identified by a `ContractInstanceId`.